Sharing your passions: how hobbies and interests can make your application form shine

 We make no secret of the fact that two years studying at a UWC school towards the IB Diploma is a challenging experience.

 The UWC experience demands much more of our students than academic study alone.
 In addition to following a rigorous curriculum, you’ll actively engage in a wide range of activities and service initiatives, demonstrating leadership and passion that goes much further than just getting great grades.
-As part of assessing your application, we need to understand whether you’re ready for the challenge and excitement ahead.
+As part of assessing your application, we need to understand if you’re ready for the challenge and excitement ahead.

 So, on your application form, as you tell us about your hobbies and interests, think about how those hobbies and interests demonstrate your:

-- Commitment and passion in your pursuit of multiple interests
+- Commitment and passion

 - Ability to work in, work with, and to lead a team of different types of people and personalities